gpchandran/myretail-api/README.md

-# myretailapi
+# MyRetail-API

 MyRetail API and Beyond!

 ## Development
+Download and install MySQL DB locally and update URL/user/password stuffs here at application-dev.yml.

-Run the following commands in from commnd prompt
+Run the following commands in from command prompt

     ./mvnw

+Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

 ## Building for production